-- Day Bag: You’ll want to pack a good day bag to take with you on day trips, including both self-guided hikes and trips and guided tours.
-It should be big enough to include your water, some snacks (and all trash associated with those snacks – pack out what you bring in), your binoculars, your camera, and any swimming gear you need, like your travel towel, a dry bag, etc. We split our gear up between our Camelbak Hydration Pack, which holds 85oz of water and a few supplies, and a lightweight backpack that packs down into nothing when you’re not using it (except the one we actually brought was incredibly cheap and terrible – we’ve since upgraded).
+- Day Bag: You’ll need to pack a good day bag to take with you each day as you head to explore.
+It should be big enough to include your water, some snacks (and all trash associated with those snacks – pack out what you bring in), your binoculars, your camera, and any swimming gear you need, like your travel towel, a dry bag, etc. For more athletic activities, we brought along our Camelbak Hydration Pack, which holds 85oz of water and has room for gear.

 - Binoculars: The Galapagos Islands are one of the best places in the world for nerding out about wildlife, so embrace your inner Lia’s Mom and get you a pair of binoculars!
 They don’t have to be fancy, they just have to help you spot frigate birds or penguins in the distance (yep, there are penguins in the Galapagos).
 Most tour operators will have a pair of binoculars, but by the time they make it to you after all 8 other people have ooh’ed and ahh’ed, the wildlife in question may have already vanished.
 Bring your own binoculars and you’ll be covered in the event that absolutely any critter is doing anything adorable within a mile radius!